hamzafoy/guiding_light_workflow_app/readme.md

 <br>

-## Description
+## Description & Features

 *AZM App* is an application programmed in JavaScript.
 The intention behind this application is to create a workflow application tailored for the board members at a local masjid (mosque) in Louisville, KY.
-This application contains a number of API calls including a call to the Alquran API (to fetch random verses and display them in a beautiful Arabic font courtesy of Google Fonts), a call to OpenWeatherMap API to find the current weather and temperature using the zipcode of Guiding Light Islamic Center, and a call to Aladhan API to convert the current Gregorian calendar date to current Hijri/Islamic calendar date.
+This application contains a number of API calls including a call to the Alquran API (to fetch random verses and display them in a beautiful Arabic font courtesy of Google Fonts), a call to OpenWeatherMap API to find the current weather and temperature using the zipcode of Guiding Light Islamic Center, and a call to Aladhan API to convert the current Gregorian calendar date to current Hijri/Islamic calendar date for a general time & date display.
+This application also has a task manager in which you can add, delete, edit the text of tasks you've made and heighten their importance/emphasis.

 **This application is also my capstone project for Code Louisville's September JS course.**

 ## Code Louisville Basic & Optional Requirements